-The CID Global Development Council seeks to bring together a diverse and select international group of leaders to help advance the mission of the Center.
-We envision a small but vibrant leadership community that enthusiastically supports our vision for global impact and draws on their regional and collective expertise to provide real-world connectivity and perspective on global development issues.
-Members are asked to serve on the Council for a period of three years and to make an annual financial commitment.
+The CID Global Development Council brings together a diverse and select group of international leaders to help advance the mission of the Center.
+This small but vibrant leadership community enthusiastically supports CID's vision for global impact and draws on their regional and collective expertise to provide real-world connectivity and perspective on global development issues.

 Mr. Alejandro Santo Domingo is a Senior Managing Director at Quadrant Capital Advisors, Inc. in New York City.
 He is a member of the board of Anheuser-Busch Inbev (ABI).
 He was a member of the Board of Directors of SABMiller Plc, where he was also Vice-Chairman of SABMiller Plc. for Latin America.
 Mr. Santo Domingo is Chairman of the Board of Bavaria S.A. in Colombia.
 He is Chairman of the Board of Valorem, a company which manages a diverse portfolio industrial & media assets in Latin America.
 Mr. Santo Domingo is also a director of JDE (Jacobs Douwe Egberts), ContourGlobal plc, Florida Crystals, the world's largest sugar refiner, Caracol TV, Colombia's leading broadcaster, El Espectador, a leading Colombian Daily, and Cine Colombia, Colombia's leading film distribution and movie theater company.
 In the non-profit sector, he is Chairman of the Wildlife Conservation Society and Fundación Mario Santo Domingo.
 He is also a Member of the Board of Trustees of the Metropolitan Museum of Art, a Member of the Board of Channel Thirteen/WNET (PBS), a Member of the Board of DKMS; a foundation dedicated to finding donors for leukemia patients, and he is a Member of the Board of Fundacion Pies Descalzos.
 Mr. Santo Domingo is a Member of the Board of Trustees of the Mount Sinai Health System.